rachel-howell/rachel-howell/README.md

 ### I'm a meticulous, self-driven software QA engineer and software developer.

 👩🏽‍💻 My favorite technologies are React, Node.js, Express, and MongoDB.
-I am able to learn new languages and frameworks easily.
 🔎 I'm eagerly seeking out new opportunities to contribute to challenging projects that will help me grow as a software developer.
-🏋🏼 When I'm not writing code, you can find me enjoying live music, lifting weights, and hanging out with my cats.
+🏋🏼 When I'm not breaking software or writing code, you can find me enjoying live music, lifting weights, and hanging out with my cats.

 ## My Projects: